JayCammarano/encrypt.js-frontend/README.md

  - Toastify Notifications
  - Create Events
  - My Events shows only the events you made
+ - Events shows all events, ones you made and ones you were invited to
  - Clicking an event shows further details